viky1sr/attribute-_reactPHP/readME.md

 ## Server

-The `php server` directory contains files and scripts related to server configuration and execution.
+The `server` directory contains files and scripts related to server configuration and execution.

 ### Server Script

-A PHP script (`server`) is provided to simplify running the application.
+A PHP script (`php server`) is provided to simplify running the application.
 It can be executed from the command line to start the built-in PHP server.